percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 ###   Denial of service

-The simplest form of attack is simply discarding received packets.
+A simple form of attack is discarding received packets that should be forwarded.
+This solution framework does not introduce any mitigation for Media Distributors that fail to forward media packets.

-There is no mitigation for Media Distributors that fail to forward media packets.
+Another form of attack is modifying received packets before forwarding.

-Any modification of the end-to-end authenticated data results in the receiving endpoint getting an integrity failure when performing authentication on the received packet.
+With this solution framework, any modification of the end-to-end authenticated data results in the receiving endpoint getting an integrity failure when performing authentication on the received packet.

 The Media Distributor can also attempt to perform resource consumption attacks on the receiving endpoint.
 One such attack would be to insert